rwashi690/Kubernetes_Tutorial/README.md

 * Backup and Restoration (restore easily to the latest state)

 ## Basic Kubernetes Components
-Take for example a simple JS application with a MongoDB database
-* Node -> A simple server that holds the Pod
+* Node -> A simple server that holds the Pod (virtual or physical machine)
 * Pod -> Abstraction over a container and the smallest possible unit in K8.
 Can be a database or the JS app just runs a single application in general.
 Each pod has an IP address where each pod can interact with each other.
 If a pod application terminates the IP address with be re-created on the restart.
 Thus, if you want to communicate with the database via IP address you would have to readjust your code.
 * Service -> To avoid the change in the IP address upon Pod re-creation a permanent IP address or a service is attached to each Pod.
 Additionally, a Service is used as a load balancer because a duplicate apps are created on multiple pods in case one Pod is busy or a Pod crashes.
 So the Service will direct the user to the appropriate Pod based on current app traffic.
     * External Service -> makes your application accessible to the public through the browser (typically a string of numbers or the node IP address with the port number for example https://124.89.101.2:8080)